LColeman137/critical-path-python/README.md

 # critical-path-python
-Finds the critical path of a weighted dag
+Finds the critical path of a weighted directed acyclic graph.